ffevotte/isend-mode.el/README.md

    `M-x isend-associate RET *ansi-term* RET`

-3. Hitting `C-RET` will send the current line to the interpreter.
+3. Hitting <kbd>C-RET</kbd> will send the current line to the interpreter.
 If a region is active, all lines spanned by the region will be sent (i.e. no line will be only partially sent).
 Point is then moved to the next non-empty line (but see configuration variable `isend-skip-empty-lines`).